morganleek/acf-wc-product-type-locations/README.md

 # acf-wc-product-type-locations
-ACF: Woocommerce Product Type Locations
+Advanced Custom Fields: Woocommerce Locations Rules

 This plugin allows for the creation of location rules in Advanced Custom Fields (ACF) specific to Woocommerce post attributes in the Wordpress content management system.
 The current attributes supported for location rules are,

-*Product Types (Simple, Grouped, External, Variable) *Product Variations (Downloadable, Virtual, Sold Individually)
+*	Product Types (Simple, Grouped, External, Variable)
+*	Product Variations (Downloadable, Virtual, Sold Individually)

 The plugin will continue to expand over time adding addtional Woocommerce specific attributes to use in ACF rules.
 Feel free to request additional attributes as an enhancement in the Issues area on the Git.